epi2me-labs/fastcat/README.md

 Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 Input files may be given on stdin by specifing the input as '-'.
-When the -x option is given inputs may be directories.

-Report bugs to chris.wright@nanoporetech.com.
+Also accepts directories as input and looks for .fastq(.gz) files in the top-level directory.
+Recurses into sub-directories when the -x option is given.
+The command will exit non-zero if any file encountered cannot be read.
 ```

 The program writes the input sequences to `stdout` in .fastq format to be